jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 [Setext](http://docutils.sourceforge.net/mirror/setext.html), by Ian Feldman, as well as from existing conventions for marking up plain text email.

-“Markdown” is also used to refer to the original Markdown processor, also written by Gruber, which is a Perl script that converts plain Markdown-formatted text input to XHTML output.
+"Markdown" is also used to refer to the original Markdown processor, also written by Gruber, which is a Perl script that converts plain Markdown-formatted text input to XHTML output.
 It is distributed under a BSD-style license and is included with, or available as a